qinyuehaothomas/Pokedex/README.md

 *It's a school project so I can't really share the task file, copyright, you know＼（〇_ｏ）／*

-The original task is a Command Line Interface(CLI) programme, but **Who on earth uses a CLI programme ?** (except those VIM/Linux gigachads.)
+The original task is a Command Line Interface(CLI) programme, but **Who want to use a CLI programme ?**
 Also, the queries are weird, e.g. (no name query)

 ## So Here's the ideas of additional features: